EENCloud/api-docs/source/includes/_api_asset.md

 403	| Forbidden due to the user missing the necessary privileges

 <!--===================================================================-->
-## Get Snapshot
+## Get Snapshot of recording
 <!--===================================================================-->

-Get a full resolution jpeg image at the specified timestamp.
+Get a full resolution jpeg image at the specified timestamp, from a recording.
 Returns binary image data at the timestamp either equal to, or the closest point before, the requested timestamp.
 The closest timestamp is a function of the configured GOP for the camera and the frame rate.
 The resolution of the image returned is the full resolution of camera.